ltwardy/Advent-of-Code-2022/README.md

 This puzzle felt surprisingly easy; I hope that I'm as pleased when I look back at this code later as I am today.
 My solution would probably be too memory-intensive for large data sets (looking at you, day 22 of 2021) but for the actual puzzle data today it was just fine.

+### Day 5

+I feel so rusty.
+Lots of my solving time today was actually looking up things like 'rstrip' and shortcutting with boolean operators.